z-zang/lm-lab-modern-js/modern_javascript_exercises/functions/functions.md

 # Functions

-In JavaScript here are many different ways to write functions.
+In JavaScript there are many different ways to write functions.

 In `functions.js`, refactor the `logPerson()` function declaration, into one of each of the following functions.